Michigan Criminal Defense Lawyer Explains Plea Bargaining

 Making the Decision to Plead Guilty

-You should discuss possible plea bargains with your lawyer before he/she engaged with the prosecutor.
-This is because your attorney needs to know what to ask for and should be able to indicate to the prosecutor that you are willing to plead guilty to the amended charged.
-Few prosecutors are willing to make an offer unless they know you will be pleading guilty.
+Once we learn of possible plea bargains, we will discuss possible all the various benefits and drawbacks of the offer before we get back with the prosecutor.
+This is because we need to know what plea offers will be acceptable to you.
+Then we can tell the prosecutor that you are willing to plead guilty to the amended charged.
+Few prosecutors are willing to make an offer unless they know you will actually accept what is offered and plead guilty.